NSF S-STEM: Building a Chemistry and Biochemistry Targeted Learning Community - The Impact of Vertical Mentoring on STEM Student Outcomes.

 The Department of Chemistry and Biochemistry at California State University San Marcos (CSUSM) is offering scholarships to academically talented, financially burdened students who intend to pursue a chemistry/biochemistry major.

 The CB-TLC Application Portal is now closed.
-Please look for the portal to open again in January 2022.
+Please look for the portal to open again on January 1, 2022.